tomtom94/react-easy-ssr/README.md

 - .js .jsx .ts .tsx
 - .png .jpe .jpeg .gif .ico
 - .woff .woff2
-- .css (remember `react-jss` generates its own stylesheet via its own plugins, not via webpack)
+- .css (remember `react-jss` generates its own stylesheet via its own plugins, not via webpack loaders)

 You can add more Webpack `loader` to your project...